trdischat/grouproll/README.md

 ## System Compatibility

-The module was designed for the D&D 5e system, but will also work for many group rolls in the Pathfinder 2e system.
-It will handle all PF2e saving throws, as well as skill checks for player characters.
-It will not work properly for skill checks for NPCs in PF2e, and therefore NPCs cannot be selected while the skill check window is open.
+This module was designed for the D&D 5e system.
+The module also provides limited support for certain group rolls in older versions of the Pathfinder 2e system.
+Unfortunately, due to major changes to the data structure in the PF2e system, support for the current version of that system had to be dropped.

 ## License